 One roster spot that’s been up for grabs since preseason began was the six spot on defense.
 Some people – myself included – believed it would come down to Ben Lovejoy and Deryk Engelland.
 That’s probably still the case, although off-season acquisition Corey Potter, who played three games for the Rangers last season, is also in the mix.
 I like Engelland for the job, mainly because he adds an element of physicality on the blueline.
 I know the Pens are NOT short on team toughness, but it never hurts to add more.
 Face it – the defense could use an upgrade in that department (no offense to Brooks Orpik).
 I’m confident Engelland could give the team a solid 6-8 minutes a night, and it doesn’t hurt that he’s willing to drop the gloves with just about anybody.

-Topics: Mark Letestu
+Tags: Mark Letestu